NelsonPe/Genre-Classification/README.md

 - Preprocessing dataset: data augmentation with differents poarameters, differents transformations with differents transformations parameters)

-- Handle limited memory capacity: for high resolution transformation and raw signals it's impossible to load all datapoints at once so I had to load batch from hard drive using keras.
+- Handle limited memory capacity: for high resolution transformation and raw signals it's impossible to load all datapoints at once so I had to load batch from hard drive.

 - Sanity check: When I work on human skilled task, I like to analyse the model behaviour on data I know well and that are not from the original dataset.
 So I can have more intuitive feedbacks.

-Second part focused on investigation of other models approachs
+Second part focused training models, first one transformed signals than in raw signals.

-Third part optimization of the most efficient approach
+Third part optimization of the most efficient approach.

 ## Project task list